 CLS plays an important role in preparing U.S. students for the 21st century’s globalized workforce, increasing American competitiveness, and contributing to national security.
 CLS scholars also serve as citizen ambassadors, representing the diversity of the United States abroad, dispelling stereotypes about Americans, and building lasting relationships with people in their host countries.

-Students of diverse disciplines and majors are encouraged to apply.
-Participants are expected to continue their language study beyond the scholarship period, and later apply their critical language skills in their future academic and professional careers.
+Students representing the diversity of the United States, including students of all backgrounds and academic disciplines and those with disabilities, are encouraged to apply.
+Participants are expected to continue their language study beyond the scholarship period, and apply the critical language skills in their future academic and professional careers.

 Eligibility and Application OverviewPublic applications are accepted.

-- Be enrolled in an accredited U.S. degree-granting program at the undergraduate (associate’s, bachelor’s) or graduate (master’s, doctoral, professional degree) level.
+- Be enrolled in an accredited U.S. degree-granting program at the undergraduate or graduate level

-- Current undergraduate students must have completed at least one year of general college course-work by program start date (one year is defined as two semesters or three quarters).
+- Undergraduate students must have completed at least one year of college coursework by program start date

 Applications are accepted in the fall of each year.